-Crunchy leaves and crisp air means fall is around the corner.
-And fall means buffalo plaid!
-Have you been wondering how to crochet buffalo plaid?
-Making crochet buffalo plaid is easier than you think.
-It’s created by simple color changes.
-Don’t be intimidated by the use of three colors!
-There aren’t tons of ends to weave in, and carrying the yarn is not difficult or scary.
+I love when the air turns a bit chilly.
+It’s still comfortable to be outside but you get to break out your long-forgotten hats and scarves.
+Crunchy leaves and crisp air means fall is around the corner, and fall, to me, mean buffalo plaid!
+Did you know you can crochet buffalo plaid?
+Making plaid in crochet is easier than you think, it’s created by simple color changes.
+Don’t be intimidated by the use of three colors, this is an easy technique and I have also figured out a way to keep the yarns from getting tangled.
+Despite what you may think, there aren’t tons of ends to weave in, and carrying the yarn is not difficult or scary.

 What you need: